Go to JKU Homepage

 In Austria, an average of three women are murdered every month simply based on their gender.
 One in three women in Austria has been affected by psychological, physical, and/or sexualized violence during her lifetime.

-Over one in four women have experienced sexual harassment at work and one in five women have experienced being stalked.
+Over one in four women have experienced sexual harassment in the workplace, and one in five women have experienced being stalked.

 Information About Orange the World Activities